joshbegley/nyt-latest/previous.md

 https://nytimes.com/2026/01/07/nyregion/epstein-files-redactions.html

 **Cubs set to acquire Edward Cabrera from Marlins in trade: Source**\
-`The Cubs have long believed that Cabrera is only scratching the surface of his potential.`\
+`The Cubs have long believed that Cabrera, a right-handed starting pitcher, is only scratching the surface of his potential.`\
 https://nytimes.com/athletic/6950352/2026/01/07/cubs-edward-cabrera-marlins-trade/

-**Former Tottenham forward Martin Chivers dies at 80**\
+**Former Tottenham forward Martin Chivers dies aged 80**\
 `Chivers is Tottenham's fourth-highest goalscorer of all time with 174 goals.`\
 https://nytimes.com/athletic/6950170/2026/01/07/tottenham-martin-chivers-death/